 Why the name Appleseed?

 Our namesake, Johnny Appleseed, was an American pioneer who became a folk legend.
-He dreamed no one would ever go hungry, so he traveled the frontier planting apple nurseries, which he returned to tend, year after year.
-Eventually, many towns rose on his nursery sites.
+He dreamed no one would go hungry, so he traveled the frontier planting apple nurseries, which he returned to tend, year after year.
+Eventually, many towns grew from his nursery sites.

 Most remember him as an eccentric story-telling nomad who foraged off the land and enjoyed the hospitality of frontier families.
-Many forget he was also a careful and strategic businessman.
-He methodically selected nursery sites, planted seeds, and returned at regular intervals to repair fences, tend the land, and sell his trees, for which he charged only what circumstances allowed for each customer.
-Despite having financial success, he chose to live simply, in nature, and among the poor.
-He was also a fine communicator who befriended Native Americans, spoke their languages, and helped avert trouble between tribes and incoming settlers.
+Many forget he was a strategic businessman.
+He methodically selected nursery sites, planted seeds, and returned at regular intervals to tend the land and sell his trees, for which he charged only what circumstances allowed each customer.
+Despite financial success, he lived simply, in nature, and among the poor.
+He was a fine communicator who befriended Native Americans, spoke their languages, and helped avert trouble between tribes and settlers.
 His kindness made him welcome anywhere in the frontier.
-Ultimately, what we most admire is he lived to serve others.
+What we most admire is he lived to serve others.

-While we aren't planning on getting into the apple business any time soon, we see our work and our values to be aligned with Johnny's.
+While we aren't planning to enter the apple business any time soon, we see our work and our values to align with Johnny's.
 Each new project is like a seedling that, with care, will someday grown into a tree.
-We carefully select our partners and projects, which we tend to each year until we are no longer needed.
-We don't charge our partners for our services, since most community-based organizations have limited resources.
-We seek to work and live simply, in nature, and among the poor.
+We carefully select our partners and projects, which we tend to each year.
+We help our partner organizations get the most from limited resources.
+Our field teams work and live simply, among the poor.
 We've been gifted with the freedom to go anywhere, the ability to speak multiple languages, and skills that can make a difference wherever we go.
-So it is our duty and our privilege, like it was for Johnny Appleseed, to walk between worlds and serve the communities who welcome us.
+So it is our duty and privilege, like it was for Johnny Appleseed, to walk between worlds serving the communities who welcome us.